nrfconnect/Asset-Tracker-Template/docs/common/tooling_troubleshooting.md

 JLinkRTTLogger -Device NRF9160_XXAA -If SWD -Speed 50000 -RTTChannel 0 terminal.txt
 ```

+!!! note "Note"

-It might be needed to change the channel name depending.
-Default should be: termina: 0, shell: 1, modem trace: 2.
+      You may need to adjust the RTT channel numbers depending on your configuration.
+The default channel mapping is: terminal: 0, shell: 1, modem trace: 2.

 For more information, see [nRF Connect SDK Modem Tracing](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrfxlib/nrf_modem/doc/modem_trace.html).

 ## Common Issues and Solutions

-If you are not able to resolve the issue with the tools and instructions given in this documentation its recommended to create an issue in the [template repository](https://github.com/nrfconnect/Asset-Tracker-Template/issues) or register a support ticket in Nordics support portal <https://devzone.nordicsemi.com/>.
+If you are not able to resolve the issue with the tools and instructions given in this documentation, it's recommended to create an issue in the [template repository](https://github.com/nrfconnect/Asset-Tracker-Template/issues) or register a support ticket in Nordic's support portal <https://devzone.nordicsemi.com/>.

-## Network Connection Issues

-- Device fails to connect to network
-- Frequent disconnections

-**Debugging steps:**

-1. Capture and analyse modem traces.
-2. Attach traces in ticket or issue reported to Nordic through DevZone.

-## Hardfault

-- Device crashes
-- Reboot loop

-**Debugging steps:**

-- Lookup LR/PC if printed.
-- Debug using GDB.